 Under normal circumstances, the Fund intends to target a long-term equity beta relative to the S&P 500® Index within a range of 0.80 to 0.90.
 Beta is a statistical measure of the sensitivity of a company's stock price to the movement of a broad market index, like the S&P 500.
 A beta greater than 1.0 means a security moves up and down more than the movement of the index.
 A beta less than 1.0 means that a security moves up and down less than the movement of the stock market.
-The tactical nature of the Fund's underlying investment methodology may temporarily result in wider variations depending on current market conditions.
+The tactical nature of the Fund's underlying investment methodology may temporarily result in wider variations depending on current market conditions the amount of the Fund's assets that each sub-adviser will manage, which will vary from time to time.
+The Fund's sub-advisers invest the assets delegated to them by the Adviser as follows: